hertogp/pfx/README.md

 [IPv4](https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml)
 and
 [IPv6](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml)
-special purpose address registries.
-This allows checking a prefix' properties as set in those registers (if at all) using `Pfx.iana_special/2`.
+special-purpose address registries.
+This allows checking a prefix' properties as set in those registries (if at all) using `Pfx.iana_special/2`.

     # get all properties
     iex> iana_special("10.10.10.10")